An Optimized Dynamic Mode Decomposition Model Robust to Multiplicative Noise: Proposed model

 \subsection{Mathematical study}

-First of all, it is necessary to investigate the existence and uniqueness of a solution of the proposed model.
-Unfortunately, due to the nature of DMD, optimized DMD models such as~\cref{AK_varpro} and~\cref{proposed_varpro} may admit nonunique global minimizers.
+Due to the nature of DMD, optimized DMD models such as~\cref{AK_varpro,proposed_varpro} may admit nonunique global minimizers.
 The following example describes a situation when optimized DMD models have infinitely many global minimizers.

 \begin{example} We take any $N \geq 2$, and set $M = R = 2$.
 For $1 \leq n \leq N$, let $\xi^n = [0, 1]^{\rT}$ be a snapshot at time $t_n = 2n\pi$, i.e.,

 We consider the linear dynamic system

 for $k \in \mathbb{Z}_{>0}$.
 It is easy to verify that the eigenvalues of the system matrix of~\cref{nonunique} are $\pm k i$ and that the solution $z^k (t)$ is given by